Why Is There Good and Evil in the World?

 But these rules weren’t put in place to restrict.
 God put these in place to protect Adam and Eve from making choices against good.

-Access to the whole Garden was given to them, with one exception: “the tree of the knowledge of good and evil” (Genesis 2:17, ESV).
-God said not to eat from it, and if they did, they would die.
+Access to the whole Garden was given to them with one exception: “the tree of the knowledge of good and evil” (Genesis 2:17, ESV).
+God asked them not to eat from it.
+And if they did, they would die.